AS/A Level Further Mathematics Course

 Further Mathematics is accessible to those who excel in their Mathematics A-level, typically but not exclusively those on course for an A grade in it.
 The units studied are incrementally more challenging both in terms of the material and problem-solving skills previously developed.

-To study A Level Further Mathematics you need a minimum of five GCSEs at grade 4-9 or above including English Language.
-You also require GCSE Mathematics and A level Mathematics with grade 7 or above.
+To study A Level Further Mathematics you need a minimum of five GCSEs at grade 4-9 or equivalent including English Language.
+You also require GCSE Mathematics and A level Mathematics with grade 7, equivalent or above.